mingkaic/logoRNN/design.md

 3. category-specific linear SVMs classify the feature vectors

+Fast RNN improves the above approach by replacing the CNN and SVM pipeline for R-CNN or RNN.

+Object proposals are still necessary to for untrained NN (hence selective search).

 ## Selective Search [1]

 Uijlings and colleges make the following considerations when designing selective search: